 Here, the COUNTIFS function keeps returning TRUE until it finds the same name in the column C. The N function converts TRUE or FALSE to 1 or 0 respectively.

-- Use the Fill Handle to AutoFill the lower cells and this operation will mark subsequent occurrences of the names as 0.
+- Use the Fill Handle to AutoFill the other cells.

 Steps:

-- Make a new column to identify the occurrences and type the following formula in cell D5.
+- Make a new column D to identify the occurrences and use the following formula in cell D5.

 =1-ISNUMBER(MATCH(C5,C$4:C4,0))

-- Use the Fill Handle to AutoFill the lower cells and this operation will mark subsequent occurrences of the names as 0.
+- Use the Fill Handle to AutoFill the column.

 Steps:

-- Make a new column to identify the occurrences and type the following formula in cell D5.
+- Make a new column D to identify the occurrences and use the following formula in cell D5.

 =IF(INDEX(FREQUENCY(IF($B$5:$B$13&"#"&$C$5:$C$13<>"",MATCH("~"&$B$5:$B$13&"#"&$C$5:$C$13,$B$5:$B$13&"#"&$C$5:$C$13,0)),ROW($B$5:$B$13)-ROW($B$5)+1),ROWS($B$5:B5))>0,1,0)